weprovide/valet-plus/readme.md

 #### Magento 2

-Automatically configure the `env.php`, `config.php` base url and elastic search configuration in the database for Magento 2.
+Automatically configure the `env.php`, `config.php` base url, seo url rewrites and elastic search configuration in the database for Magento 2.

 #### Magento 1